 How should we as Christians respond to those who are trying to un-biblically redefine marriage?
 Positively — let us lift up and live out Christian marriage in our own relationships.
 Prayerfully — our first and most potent resource is to ask God to defend, uphold and strengthen marriages in America.
 Politically — we are privileged to exercise our rights as citizens to influence our country because "Righteousness exalts a nation, but sin is a disgrace to any people" (Proverbs 14:34).
 Individual letters and phone calls are often more influential than public demonstrations although you may choose to attend a public rally.
 Personally — we must always exhibit the love of Jesus Christ to all others in our attitudes and behavior.
 Patiently — our generation is facing a long process of moral conflict, judicial disagreement and political haggling.
 Romans 12:12 gives wise spiritual advice that we "be joyful in hope, patient in affliction, faithful in prayer."

-(Leith Anderson, written for the Wooddale Church community, March 2004)
+This article was written for the Wooddale Church community in March 2004.